Copyright protected, all rights reserved © Joe Campolo Jr

 A woman who is afraid of a mouse, will park on the shoulder of a busy highway and bolt through two lanes of traffic both ways…to snag a secondhand summer purse and another chicken knickknack at a yard sale.

 There’s a certain subset of late who are constantly beating on those who advocate increasing the minimum wage.
-They lecture incessantly, creating memes, jokes and poorly thought out anecdotes, shaming those who advocate increasing the minimum wage, or providing the less fortunate with any type of aid at all.
+They lecture incessantly, creating memes, jokes and poorly crafted anecdotes, shaming those who advocate increasing the minimum wage, or providing the less fortunate with any type of aid at all.

 In the past several years, huge tax breaks have been given to the upper crust of our society.
 Many of those who received these tax breaks already cheat the government out of billions, via offshore accounts and other financial manipulations.